rjkviegas/battle/README.md

 As Player 1,
 So I can start to lose a game of Battle,
 I want Player 2's attack to reduce my HP

+As a Player,
+So I can Lose a game of Battle,
+I want to see a 'Lose' message if I reach 0HP first
 ```